Quake II: Critical reception

 Quake II received very positive reviews across all platforms.
 Next Generation reviewed the PC version of the game and stated that "all in all, id should be commended for the advancement of its technology and improvement in its single-player level design, but it's going to be up to mod designers to provide the necessary additions to the multiplayer game in order to make it stand out from Quake."
 GamePro said the game "lives up to its impossibly high hype."
 Praising its interconnected levels, new weapons, enemy design, soundtrack, and the ability to play as a female character in multiplayer mode (which they called "an overdue nod to the growing number of QuakeGrrls"), they gave it a perfect 5.0 out of 5 in all four categories (graphics, sound, control, and funfactor).
 On aggregating review website GameRankings, the PC version held 87%, the Nintendo 64 version 81%, and the PlayStation version 80%.
 AllGame editor Michael L. House stated, "the beauty of Quake II is not in the single-player game, it's in the multi-player feature."
 GameSpot editor Vince Broady described Quake II as "the only first-person shooter to render the original Quake entirely obsolete."

-Daniel Erickson reviewed the N64 version of the game for Next Generation, and stated that "a good first-person shooter with a great multiplayer mode; GoldenEye is no longer the only game in town."
+Daniel Erickson reviewed the N64 version of the game for Next Generation, and stated that it was "a good first-person shooter with a great multiplayer mode; GoldenEye is no longer the only game in town."

 At the Academy of Interactive Arts & Sciences' inaugural Interactive Achievement Awards, Quake II was awarded "PC Action Game of the Year"; it also received nominations for "Computer Entertainment Title of the Year" and "Interactive Title of the Year".
 Quake II won Macworlds 1999 "Best Shoot-'Em-Up" award, and the magazine's Christopher Breen wrote: "In either single-player or multiplayer mode, for careening-through-corridor-carnage satisfaction, Quake II is a must-have."
 It also won Computer Gaming Worlds 1997 "Action Game of the Year" award.
 The editors wrote that "for pure adrenaline-pumping, visceral, instantly gratifying action, Quake II is the hands-down winner.
 No game gave us the rush that Quake II did".
 In 1998, PC Gamer declared it the 3rd-best computer game ever released, and the editors called it "id's gun-happy masterpiece is the most sensational and subtle shooter ever, and one of the best games of any type ever created."

-In 1999, Next Generation listed Quake 2 as number 5 on their "Top 50 Games of All Time", commenting that, "Quake 2 is the standard for multiplayer shooting, and we've yet to see a "Quake killer" that can keep us from returning to multiplayer Quake for longer than a month or so."
+In 1999, Next Generation listed Quake II as number 5 on their "Top 50 Games of All Time", commenting that, "Quake 2 is the standard for multiplayer shooting, and we've yet to see a Quake killer' that can keep us from returning to multiplayer Quake for longer than a month or so."